-This policy is for SEND Travel Support, but the eligibility criteria outlined below shows criteria for all travel support options.
+Although this policy is for SEND Travel Support, the eligibility criteria outlined below shows criteria for all travel support options, we have marked these where relevant.
 Details of Bath and North East Somerset Council's mainstream and post 16 Travel Policies can be found on the school transport webpage.